the-butcher/MOTH.CO2.2/moth_client/README.md

 <img src="../images/device_ui_02_800.gif">

-This pages offers a convient way to configure the device through a reactive UI.
+This page offers a convenient way to configure the device through a reactive UI.

 - #### client-api

 <img src="../images/device_ui_03_800.png">

 This is a helper page to descibe the device's api.
-You can either use this page as-is, or if you are into scripting, it will help to understand the device api.
+This page can either be used as-is, or it can serve as the basis to understand the device api.

 ---

-#### server-rest-api
+#### wifi-rest-api

 A short list of the device's api: